 - Small businesses, not-for-profits or solopreneurs and/or slow business periods: Publish fresh content weekly since resources are at a premium.

 - Larger businesses and/or busy business periods (like the holidays): Publish more frequently.
 One advantage of monthly content themes: They provide an unstated rational for breaking with your regular content scheduling.

-Monthly content themes give structure to your blog content and keep your blog looking visually fresh.
+Monthly content themes structure to your content marketing to keep your content blog content and keep your blog looking visually fresh.

 Even better using monthly content themes enables you to batch your content creation.
 This can reduce content costs while allowing for broader distribution through the use of related content.